-The chair of the committee meets with the auditors without Management in attendance so that there can be open and frank communication between the committee and the external auditor.
+The chair of the committee meets with the auditors without Management in attendance on a regular basis so that there can be open and frank communication between the committee and the external auditor.

 The committee has the power to conduct or authorise investigations into, or consult independent experts on, any matters within the committee's scope of responsibility.